Bambu-Research-Group/RFID-Tag-Guide/OpenSourceRfid.md

     * NTAG216 is compatible with smartphones and has slightly more usable memory than MIFARE tags
     * MIFARE uses about 25% of memory to encrypt data, preventing read/write operations, which is not applicable for OpenTag because of the open-source nature
 * JSON vs Memory Map:
     * Formats such as JSON (human-readable text) takes up considerably more more memory than memory mapped.
-For example, defining something like Printing Temperature would be `PrintTemp:225` which is 13-bytes, vs storing a memory mapped 2-byte number.
+For example, defining something like Printing Temperature would be `PrintTemp:225` which is 13 bytes, instead of storing a memory mapped 2-byte number.
 Tokens could be reduced, but that also defeats the purpose of using JSON in the first place, which is often for readability.
     * NTAG216 tags only have 888 bytes of usable memory, which would be eaten up quickly
 * Lookup Tables
     * OpenTag does NOT use lookup tables, which would be too difficult to maintain due to the decentralized nature of this standard.